trisbee/policies/tickets/en_terms.md

 later than 2 months after the initially scheduled date of the Event, the Parties shall settle payments from the tickets sale and Trisbee Remuneration.
-Both Parties agree that this provision is in particular justified by the Promoter\'s right to change conditions of an Event at any time or to cancel an Event, which is subsequently associated with the Buyers' claims for refund of the ticket price or any other Buyers' claims, including those exercised through Trisbee.
+Both Parties agree that this provision is in particular justified by the Promoter's right to change conditions of an Event at any time or to cancel an Event, which is subsequently associated with the Buyers' claims for refund of the ticket price or any other Buyers' claims, including those exercised through Trisbee.